The Best Laptop for College in 2021: Could It Be a Tablet?

 4. Focusing on only one spec

 Sometimes people get so focused on one particular aspect of a device that they fail to consider its other characteristics.
-A laptop that includes 1TB of storage space sounds great, but it might not help you if it comes with an outdated processor or sub-standard graphics capabilities.
+A laptop containing 1TB of storage space sounds great, but it might not help you if it comes with an outdated processor or sub-standard graphics capabilities.
 You need to look at the overall picture to make sure the device you choose will meet your needs.

 5. Not futureproofing

-There's a balancing act between meeting your present needs and being prepared for what's coming in the next few years.
+There's a balancing act between meeting your present needs and preparing for what's coming in the next few years.
 Many colleges have minimum and preferred requirements; if your budget allows it, the preferred specs might be the way to go.
-There's a reason many colleges require you to buy the extended warranty on your laptop or tablet: You don't want a machine that will crap out on you after only two years.
+There's a reason many colleges require you to buy the extended warranty on your laptop or tablet.
+You don't want a machine that will break after only two years.

 The Best Devices for Most College Students

 The best laptop for college will be the one that meets your needs and fits your budget.
-First and foremost, you'll want to make sure you choose a device that satisfies your college's requirements, so definitely do your research.
+First and foremost, you'll want to ensure you choose a device that satisfies your college's requirements, so definitely do your research.
 Some tablets can be full laptop replacements; other tablets function well as portable supplements to laptops that stay in your dorm room.
 Depending on your needs (and your budget), you have a variety of options.

-Apple makes solid machines, and the tenth-generation Core i5 processor makes the 2020 version of the 13-inch MacBook Pro blisteringly fast.
+Apple makes solid machines, and the tenth-generation Core i5 processor makes this version of the 13-inch MacBook Pro blisteringly fast.
 It also features a high-resolution Retina display and impressive speakers, so media arts students can find a lot to love here.
 The Touch Bar, which replaces the standard function key row, dynamically adapts to whatever application you are currently using.
 This machine offers four Thunderbolt 3 ports but no others, so you will need an adapter to connect any legacy devices (including iPhones).